-- Forgetting to turn off a VM after its’ intended use:
+Forgetting to turn off a VM after it’s intended use or lifetime.

 Currently, our solution addresses these issues for Azure, we will soon cover AWS and Google, as well.
 In our road map, we will also bring auto-metering functionalities by developing heuristics onto our dashboard.